![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Scheduling Inspections In Chintaro Cloud

-1. Scheduling an Inspection Date in Chintaro Cloud
+1. Scheduling an Inspection Date

 You can double-click a property inspection and select a pre-determined Room Type in Chintaro Cloud.
-This Room Type can then be matched in PIM to your Smart Property Profiles, allowing inspections to import with the correct pre-defined inspection areas.
+This Room Type can then be matched in PIM to your Property Profiles, allowing inspections to import with the correct pre-defined inspection areas.

-If you’re working in a team, it’s helpful to discuss and agree on a consistent set of Room Types for your property portfolio.
-Once agreed, your System Administrator or a team member can go to Home > System Maintenance > Reference Tables > Room Type in Chintaro Cloud.
-Here, you can edit existing Room Types or add new ones to match the Smart Property Profile names in PIM.
+If you are working in a team, it is worth agreeing on a consistent set of Room Types across your portfolio.
+Your System Administrator can go to Home > System Maintenance > Reference Tables > Room Type to edit existing types or add new ones to match the Smart Property Profile names in PIM.
+Keep in mind that editing an existing Room Type will affect inspections and properties already in Chintaro — if unsure, create a new Room Type to avoid altering existing data.

-The Room Type can also be set from the Property Address, where you can assign a Room Type for individual Rooms (2).
+The Room Type can also be set from the Property Address, where you can assign a Room Type for individual rooms (2).

-Tip: PIM now shows both the Property Manager and Inspector for each inspection in separate fields, making it easier to see who’s responsible for what.
-You can also update your reports to include this information if you’d like a clearer overview.
+Tip: PIM now shows both the Property Manager and Inspector for each inspection in separate fields, making it easier to see who is responsible for what.
+Reports can also be updated to include this information for easier tracking. |

-3. Process Scheduled Inspections
+4. Process Scheduled Inspections

-Once you’re happy with the selected dates, Room Types, and any notes you’ve added, navigate back to Property Maintenance > Inspections > Schedule Inspections.
-Make sure the Property Manager is set correctly.
-The app now shows the Property Manager and Inspector as separate fields, giving a clear view of responsibilities.
-Reports can also be updated to include this information for easier tracking if needed.
+Once you are happy with your selected dates, Room Types, and any notes you have added, navigate back to Property Maintenance > Inspections > Schedule Inspections.
+Make sure the Property Manager is set correctly, then either click Select All or tick the Include boxes for each room individually.
+Click Process Schedule to finalise.

 Prepare For a Successful Import